A History of LGBTQIA+ and Pride Month Marketing

 Defense of Marriage Act, 1996

-Same-sex couples had brought individual lawsuits to state governments since the early 1970s — demanding that their marriages be legally recognized.
-In May 1996, Republican lawmakers Bob Barr and Don Nickles introduced the Defense of Marriage Act, which defined marriage as the union of one man and one woman — banning federal recognition of new or existing gay marriages.
+Same-sex couples had brought individual lawsuits to state governments since the early 1970s, demanding that their marriages be legally recognized.
+In May 1996, Republican lawmakers Bob Barr and Don Nickles introduced the Defense of Marriage Act, which defined marriage as the union of one man and one woman, banning federal recognition of new or existing gay marriages.
 While it did not prohibit states from issuing same-sex marriages, DOMA allowed states to refuse to recognize same-sex marriages issued by other states.
-Passing both the house and senate with veto-proof majorities, Democratic President Bill Clinton signed DOMA into law in September of 1996.
+Passing both the House and Senate with veto-proof majorities, Democratic President Bill Clinton signed the Defense of Marriage Act (DOMA) into law in September 1996.
 Clinton’s decision not to proceed with a symbolic veto was seen as a slight against the gay community that helped elect him.
-Clinton had stirred controversy with the community before, introducing “Don’t Ask, Don’t Tell” in 1993 — a military policy banning gay, lesbian, or bisexual people from serving in the military unless they lied about their sexual identity.
+Clinton had stirred controversy with the community before, introducing “Don’t Ask, Don’t Tell” in 1993—a military policy banning gay, lesbian, or bisexual people from serving in the military unless they lied about their sexual identity.

 Matthew Shepard